 Man found shot dead in vehicle near Kenworthy Drive

-INDIANAPOLIS (WISH) — A man was fatally shot Friday on the city’s northwest side, according to the Indianapolis Metropolitan Police Department.
+INDIANAPOLIS (WISH) — A man was fatally shot Friday on the city’s north side, according to the Indianapolis Metropolitan Police Department.

 Around 7:54 p.m.
 Friday, IMPD officers were dispatched to the 7200 block of Kenworthy Drive on a report of a person shot.
-That is a residential area on the city’s northwest side.
+That is a residential area on the city’s north side.
 Officers arrived and found an adult male in a vehicle with gunshot wound injuries.

 The man was pronounced dead at the scene.